-- E. Developing a Care Plan: If the client is determined eligible for services after the comprehensive assessment is completed, a care plan and confidential file must be developed for each client.
-The case manager shall use the uniform care plan (DOEA 203A and additional pages DOEA 203B) to develop with the client and important others (such as spouse or caregiver) ways to address service needs. - F. Arranging Needed Services: The case manager shall complete the care plan within two weeks after completion of the client assessment.
+- F. Arranging Needed Services: The case manager shall complete the care plan within two weeks after completion of the client assessment.
 The case manager must arrange needed services offered by agencies in the community care service system and organize informal sources. - G. Referring to Other Sources: Services not arranged through agency contracts should be obtained through referrals to other community resources.
 Referrals may be made to volunteer agencies, informal networks and proprietary agencies that charge fees. - H. Providing Follow-up: The case manager or case aide must conduct a follow-up contact on service arrangements and referrals within two weeks following such arrangements to ensure that services have begun. - I. Communicating with Other Agencies: - 1.
 Agency Involvement: It is very important for all agencies involved to know when a client's needs change or when an agency, for whatever reason, modifies its services. - 2.
-Assistance: Some agencies may be able to provide assistance or know of other resources to help the client. - 3.
-Staffing: One way to ensure communication and coordination of services is to meet on a regular basis with other agencies for particular case staffing. - J. Documenting Case Activities: A good case record serves as an invaluable aid in rendering services to the client and documenting the outcomes.
+Assistance: Some agencies may be able to assist or know of other resources to help the client. - 3.
+Staffing: One way to ensure communication and coordination of services is to meet on a regular basis with other agencies for case staffing. - J. Documenting Case Activities: A good case record serves as an invaluable aid in rendering services to the client and documenting the outcomes.
 The record serves as the tool for relevant information regarding the client's progress.
 The case manager has the responsibility for the following: - 1.
-Initiating and maintaining the case record;
+Initiating and maintaining the case record; - 2.
+Documenting pertinent information in the case record and updating the record when conditions change or following periodic contacts with the client; and